aadelboo/aadelboo/README.md

 </p>
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=aadelboo&label=Profile%20views&color=0e75b6&style=flat" alt="aadelboo" /> </p>

-After more than ten years in sales, in 2019 I accepted my first digital challenge which propelled me into the tech world.
-I am now considering a transition to freelancing in IT.
-Although my career in sales has been successful, I have found that the aspects of my job that I find most rewarding are in IT development roles.
-I recently completed a full stack developer training course at the Wagon.:v:

-Today, it is as a freelancer that I am starting a new adventure!
-I'm dedicating my time to some personal projects I've been thinking about for a while.:thought_balloon:

-**:rotating_light: Stay tuned, something big is coming and it's really cool to see. :rotating_light:**

-I'm still learning with the goal of becoming a JavaScript master.
-What best defines me today is the life of a digital nomad.
-Working remotely suits me perfectly.
-Contact me, if you have a project where you are looking to interact with customers online or create a new customer experience via digital channels. i will be happy to discuss it with you.:coffee:

-Feel free to connect via Social Networks or contact me directly at **abouzambou@gmail.com** :email:
+I worked as a consultant in the automotive and banking industry for a few years before I discovered how digital technology could improve or even change our daily lives.
+Since then, I've become passionate about digital banking innovation 👨‍💻 and information technology in the broadest sense of the term.

+After my training as a full stack developer at the Wagon, I decided to start as a freelancer!
+I use these new skills to coach 🏋️‍♂️ clients in their digital transformation.
+My commercial experience becomes a major asset for them or when I have to collaborate with different business entities.

+**:rotating_light:** One of my biggest project is currently in progress.
+I will give you more details very soon until then, if you have a project and want to talk about it...
+I'll be happy to have a chat with you.:coffee:

 </br>